ymich9963/mdnotes.nvim/README.md

     2. Item
     - [x] Task lists with all ordered and unordered lists above
 ```

+## 🫂 Motivation
+I wanted to make a more Neovim-centric Markdown notes plugin that tries to work the available Markdown LSPs, is command/subcommand focused, concise, adheres to the [CommonMark](https://spec.commonmark.org/) and [GFM](https://github.github.com/gfm/) specs, while also providing the more widespread [WikiLink](https://github.com/Python-Markdown/markdown/blob/master/docs/extensions/wikilinks.md) support other note-taking apps provide.
+I hope I did in fact accomplish this for you as well as for me and if I have not then please create an issue!
+Thanks for reading this :).

 ## 🫰 Other Cool Markdown-related Plugins
 - [obsidian.nvim](https://github.com/obsidian-nvim/obsidian.nvim)